Harshee-Pitroda/IERY-Python-Fall-23-Applications/README.md

 # IERY Python Fall 23 Applications GitHub Repository

-### Please choose one of the task you want to perform from the below mentioned tasks
+### Please choose one of the task you want to perform from the below mentioned tasks and make a pull request for your submissions

 ### Task 1: Email Automation Setup and Test Message Sending